Must-Have Equipment to Set Up a Photo Studio (2024)

 If you only purchase one type of tape for your studio, we recommend gaffer tape.
 While a bit more expensive and heavier, gaffer tape sticks to everything magically leaving no residue behind.
 You can use the tape to cover any metal finishes that may reflect back on your images, or simply to secure a background.
 The uses are endless making the investment worth the upfront cost.

 When it comes to cables, the fewer on the floor the better.
-There are a number of great wireless remote triggers that will keep your floors cable-free, providing full functionality.
+Many great wireless remote triggers will keep your floors cable-free, providing full functionality.
 Plus, some of the top-ranked triggers in the industry will allow you to work on multiple frequencies and coordinate your channel sections to trigger different groups of your own lights.

 A final word on photography studio equipment